 So now it’s midnight, and there’s a new day coming.
 What are you going to do with it?
 You’re going to have an important role in what happens in this new day or the next six days or whatever it may be.

 But I don’t think we’re quite ready for it.
 To begin with, we feel that we have to blame somebody.
 It’s none of us—none of us is guilty for all this, of course—so let’s blame the economists.
 I quote Hazel Henderson: “Economism is a form of brain damage.”
 I heard Fritz Schumacher, when he was lecturing out in Marin County, California, tell this story: There were three people arguing about whose profession was the oldest.
 The doctor said, “Mine is the oldest, because it took a procedure to get Eve out of Adam.”
 The architect said, “But it took an architect to build a universe out of Chaos.”
 And the economist said, “And who do you think created Chaos?”
-That is a beautiful story, and it should be carved in stone where the E. F. Schumacher Society has its headquarters.
+That is a beautiful story, and it should be carved in stone where the Schumacher Center for a New Economics has its headquarters.
 Hazel is an economist, and Fritz was an economist, and even they blame the economists!